 Timestamping feature is used to maintain a precise and accurate time for the workloads.
 This is essential in many markets, especially in the financial where transactions need to be timestamped with minimal accuracy.

-Note This feature is currently supported on Windows Server 2019 only.
+10 Note This feature is currently supported on Windows Server 2022 and 2019.

 2.4.1.
 Hardware Timestamps